MicrosoftDocs/machine-learning-server-docs/microsoft-r/operationalize/security-authentication.md

     1. Take note of the value for the  `CLIENT ID` on the page.
 Also, take note of the application's tenant id.
 The tenant ID is displayed as part of the URL such as: `https://manage.windowsazure.com/tenantname#Workspaces/ActiveDirectoryExtension/Directory/<TenantID>/...`

-1. Enable Azure AD in the DeployR external JSON configuration file:
+1. Enable Azure AD in the external JSON configuration file:

-    1. Open the configuration file, `$MRS_DEPLOYR\DeployR.WebAPI\appsettings.json`.
+    1. Open the configuration file, `<MRS_home>\deployr\Microsoft.DeployR.Server.WebAPI\appsettings.json` where `<MRS_home>` is the path to the Microsoft R Server installation directory.
+If you don't know where that directory is, launch an R console and enter `normalizePath(R.home())`.

     1. Search for the section starting with `"AzureActiveDirectory": {`